mahedikd/calculator/README.md

 # Calculator
-JavaScript Project from The Odin Project
+JavaScript Project from "The Odin Project"